constantAmateur/SoupX/README.md

 R package for the estimation and removal of cell free mRNA contamination in droplet based single cell RNA-seq data

-## Changelog

-### v0.2.0

-A fairly major overhaul of the data structures used by the package.
-Not compatible with previous versions.

-### v0.1.1

-Some bug fixes to plotting routines.

 ## Installation

 The package can be installed by running

 ```R
 devtools::install_github("constantAmateur/SoupX")
 ```